Table of Contents

 A Relaxed Swing for a Natural Release

 Hitting the ball straight requires the golfer to be in control of the speed and line of the backswing, but importantly, when coming into impact, the golfer must not try to guide or interfere with the club release naturally.

 Trusting the club to release naturally increases the accuracy and power of the shot.
 However, on an important shot, where it is vital to trust the natural release, golfers often try to guide the club at the ball.

-- The next time you are at the range take twenty balls and experiment with your pre-shot routine.
+- The next time you are at the range, take twenty balls and experiment with your pre-shot routine.

-- Take the next five balls and this time have two glances at the target.
+- Take the next five balls and, this time, have two glances at the target.

-- Similarly, do the same for the last ten balls, but look at the target one more time each set of five.
+- Similarly, do the same for the last ten balls, but look at the target one more time, each set of five.

-- When you have finished hitting the twenty balls have a rest and decide which set of five you hit the straightest and the best.
+- When you have finished hitting the twenty balls, have a rest and decide which set of five you hit the straightest and the best.
 Just looking at the target more often doesn’t necessarily mean you will hit the ball straighter.

 Relax for an Important Golf Shot

-With the information you have built up in practice, the next time you play golf on the course make sure than even when facing a difficult shot, to a tight target, you stick to the routine that you have proved works best.
+With the information you have built up in practice, the next time you play golf on the course, make sure that even when facing a difficult shot to a tight target, you stick to the routine that you have proved works best.